The right to food

 Now, as increasing numbers are forced to depend on charitable food aid, people on low incomes are asking:

 - Is the state taking responsibility for our right to food?

 - How is it respecting, protecting and fulfilling that right?

 - Is it acting against its obligations with the introduction of benefit conditionality and sanctions?

 - What is the relationship between the state and the charities that provide emergency food?

 - If people knew they had a right to food, what difference would it make?

-We're working with Dr Hannah Lumbie-Mumford of Sheffield University and two groups of people in Salford and Halifax who have experienced food poverty, to explore what a ‘right to food’ should look like and what is happening now, particularly in the context of current benefit changes.
+We work with academics, people in food poverty, and others to explore what a ‘right to food’ should look like and what is happening now, particularly in the context of current benefit changes.